thuaung23/Cookie_Clicker_With_Selenium/README.md

 # Automate to play cookie clicker game with Selenium.
-# Chrome driver can be download at https://chromedriver.chromium.org/downloads.
+# Chrome driver can be downloaded at https://chromedriver.chromium.org/downloads.